 That isn't fair, yeah it's obvious to us who've had Shakespeare's lovely foreshadowing.
 But for Duncan he was just going to hang out with the guy who just helped saved his kingdom.
 Without knowledge from the witches there was no reason to assume that Macbeth was going to murder him.
 (Why Banquo didn't do anything is another question.)

-Ol' Shakespeare had to tread lightly with his characterization of Banquo, as the historical figure he's based off happens to be an ancestor of the King of England at the time.
+Ol' Shakespeare had to tread lightly with his characterization of Banquo, as the historical figure he's based on happens to be an ancestor of the King of England at the time.

 In Othello, Othello is mindlessly trusting of his ancient, "honest Iago," a character thoroughly devoted to ruining his life.
 To be fair to Othello, Iago has evidently been playing the loyal compatriot for years beforehand, and his deceptions show us he's really good at convincing people he's a trustworthy guy.
 This is more due to Iago being a Manipulative Bastard than Othello being a Horrible Judge Of Character.

-That still doesn't excuse some of Othello's idiocy, such as saying he refuses to believe Iago's words about Desdemona's infidelity and then, two seconds later, starts believing what Iago says.
+That still doesn't excuse some of Othello's idiocy, such as saying he refuses to believe Iago's words about Desdemona's infidelity and then, two seconds later, believing what Iago says.

 This was also King Lear's problem when he was unable to distinguish between the genuine love his daughter Codelia had for him and the shallow flattery offered by her wicked sisters.

 Also in Hamlet everyone but the titular character is too sycophantic and unintelligent to see that their new king Cladius is a usurper of the throne.